 The beans are soaked overnight.
 You could also use the quick-soak method described on the package of beans.
 If you have difficulty with beans in your slow cooker, it could be the acidic ingredients or salt, or it could be the hardness of the water or age of the beans.
 To avoid tough beans, simmer them on the stovetop in water until they're just tender and then drain them and add them to the slow cooker with the remaining ingredients.
 Cover and cook on low for an hour or two.

-- 3 cups of dried white navy beans, soaked overnight
+- 3 cups dried white navy beans (soaked overnight)

-- 6 strips of uncooked salt pork or bacon, diced, about 4 to 6 ounces
+- 6 strips uncooked salt pork or bacon (diced, about 4 to 6 ounces)

 - 8 cups water

 - 2 teaspoons dry mustard

 - 1 1/2 teaspoons salt

 - Drain the soaked beans and put them in the slow cooker with the salt pork or bacon, the onion, and 8 cups of water.

 - Cover and cook on low for about 5 to 6 hours, or until tender.